rezored/woo-bgn-eur-prices/readme.txt

 Requires at least: 5.6
 Tested up to: 6.8
 Requires PHP: 7.4
-Stable tag: 1.5.0
+Stable tag: 1.5.1
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-Display WooCommerce prices in BGN and EUR using the fixed BNB exchange rate (1 EUR = 1.95583 BGN).
-Compliant with the new Bulgarian law effective 1 August 2025.
+Display WooCommerce prices in BGN and EUR using the fixed BNB exchange rate.
+Compliant with Bulgarian law from 1 August 2025.

 == Description ==